PlaceOS/docs/overview/Languages/crystal.md

 ## Why Crystal

-Security: we can distribute a single static binary in a docker container, there is little chance of exploit.
+Security: we can distribute a single statically-linked binary in a docker container, this greatly reduces attack surface and reduces the likelihood of vulnerabilities.

 Speed: the binaries are fast, see [Spider-Gazelle](#spider-gazelle).